 The Cayman Islands Department of Tourism (CIDOT) was also there during the four-day event to share special news and promotions, and release details of next year’s International Scuba Diving Hall of Fame inductees.
 The ISDHOF has been recognizing dive industry pioneers since its inception in Grand Cayman 2000 fifteen years ago.

 The Cayman Islands Pavilion, located in a prime spot near the main entrance and registration area, was the site for a number of events.
-Also on display at the pavilion were historical dive artifacts from the Cayman Islands.
+Also on display at the pavilion were historical dive artefacts from the Cayman Islands.

 The Department of Tourism also marked the anniversaries of two famous Cayman dive sites and artificial reefs; the ex-USS Kittiwake in Grand Cayman and the MV Captain Keith Tibbetts in Cayman Brac.
 Kittiwake, a former submarine rescue ship will celebrate its fifth anniversary in January of 2016 and the MV Keith Captain Tibbetts, the only diveable Russian warship in the Western Hemisphere, will celebrate its 20th anniversary in September of 2016.

 DEMA serves as a good launching point for the 2016 tourism season, and all indications point to a good year for Cayman’s dive industry.
 Keith Sahm, General Manager of Sunset House says they booked good business for next year, but much of it from long-time customers who say 2016 might be their last year in Grand Cayman.